natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ![bouncehit](https://www.dropbox.com/s/zud51vgb1ofiux1/bouncehit.gif?raw=1)

 Follow these steps:
-1. Create an empty GameObject with two children GameObjects.
+1. Create an **empty** GameObject with **two children** GameObjects.
 Name them:
 	* HittableSimple
 		* TopCollider
 		* EdgeDetector
-2. For the EdgeDetector, add four components:
+2. For the `EdgeDetector`, add **four** components:
 	* SpriteRenderer, with `tile_questionblock_0` as its Sprite
 	* Rigidbody2D: with `Mass=0.0001`, zero Linear and Angular Drag, and Constraints to Freeze `X` position, as well as `Z` rotation.
 	* EdgeCollider2D: **edit the Collider** to align nicely with the bottom edge of the sprite
 	* SpringJoint2D (will edit its properties later)
-3. For the TopCollider, add two components:
+3. For the `TopCollider`, add **two** components:
 	* Rigidbody2D: with Body Type of `static` (we don't want it to be affected by Physics, we will only use it as an anchor for the SpringJoint in EdgeDetector GameObject).
 	* BoxCollider2D: edit the Collider to align nicely with the question box sprite

+Now time to configure the SpringJoint2D inside EdgeDetector GameObject.
+It has a few properties, but we mainly are interested in setting up the Spring's anchor